1345 Avenue of the Americas

 1345 Avenue of the Americas is an unrelieved slab structure in the International Style, sometimes referred to as "corporate" style, faced with dark glass.
-Its small plaza is dominated by its sprinkling fountain like a dandelion seedhead.
-It replaced the original Ziegfeld Theatre.
+The building replaced the original Ziegfeld Theatre on the site.
+Its small plaza had two fountains on each street corner shaped like a dandelion seedheads, designed by Australian architect Robert Woodward in 1968.
+The fountains were of similar design to his 1961 El Alamein Fountain in Kings Cross, Sydney.
+The fountains were removed when the plaza was upgraded in 2019.

+In 2025, Blackstone Inc. offered to buy an ownership stake in 1345 Avenue of the Americas from Fisher Brothers, obtaining an $850 million mortgage loan to finance the purchase.

 First public cellphone call

 A base station atop the building was used on April 3, 1973, by Martin Cooper to make the world's first handheld cellular phone call in public.
 Cooper, a Motorola inventor, called rival Joel S. Engel of Bell Labs to tell him about the invention.
 Engel was staying across the street in the Hilton New York.

 In popular culture

-In the film Spider-Man 3 (2007), 1345 Avenue of the Americas is the building Gwen Stacy falls from in the crane scene.
+In the film The Dark Knight Rises (2012), 1345 Avenue of the Americas is the building Bruce Wayne falls from in the crane scene.
 It also serves as the foyer for the fictional law firm in the film Michael Clayton (2007).
 It is used as the establishing shot for the corporate headquarters of the fictional company, Dunder Mifflin in the television show The Office.

+The southeast corner housed The Mill, and it offered an eight minute ride on a moving walkway, that took visitors past knitting machines, and looms.
+The free attraction lasted until 1980.
+Today, a business took over the site.